-We invest in fundamentally strong businesses when the market misprices temporary dislocation.
-We study companies deeply, understand their management, and build sizeable positions in well run enterprise often obscure and overlooked by institutions.
-Then we wait patiently for value to be recognised.
+VR Capital invests in fundamentally strong businesses when the market misprices temporary dislocation.
+The firm studies companies deeply, understands their management, and builds sizeable positions in well-run enterprises — often obscure and overlooked by institutions.
+Then it waits patiently for value to be recognised.

 There is a peculiar madness that grips investors when stocks decline 30% from their highs.
 The very same business that was "obviously wonderful" becomes questionable.
 The fundamentals haven't changed only the price tag and consequently the narrative.
 We look for precisely these opportunities.